mattermost/docs/source/manage/in-product-notices.rst

 Are notices enabled by default?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Notices are enabled by default for all Mattermost users.
-System Admins may choose to disable administrator or end user notices in **System Console > Notices**.
+System Admins may choose to disable administrator or end user notices in **System Console > Site Configuration > Notices**.

 Will I still receive notices if my server is air-gapped?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^